Project Management · Saskatoon

 How to choose a developer in Saskatoon

 Pick a developer who understands research workflows, not just task boards.
 Ask how they'd model a season-long trial across 200 plots, link a plot task to its collected data, and represent a research protocol in the system.
 Confirm they can integrate field-trial and telemetry data and schedule equipment and crews.
-Build it alongside custom software for the data layer, business intelligence dashboards for outcomes, and field service management software for crew dispatch.
+Build it alongside custom software for the data layer, business intelligence (BI) dashboards for outcomes, and field service management software for crew dispatch.

 The benefits